pkmn/engine/README.md

 Unlike [Pokémon Showdown's
 SIM-PROTOCOL](https://github.com/smogon/pokemon-showdown/blob/master/sim/SIM-PROTOCOL.md#choice-requests)
-that provides a rich request object at each decision point, the pkmn engine computes the possible choices on demand based on the result of the previous `update` and the battle state (`OPTIONS_SIZE` is a good size to initialize the buffer passed to `choices`). **Attempting to update the battle with a choice not present in the options returned by `choices` is undefined behavior and may corrupt
+which provides a rich request object at each decision point, the pkmn engine computes the possible choices on demand based on the result of the previous `update` and the battle state (`OPTIONS_SIZE` is a good size to initialize the buffer passed to `choices`). **Attempting to update the battle with a choice not present in the options returned by `choices` is undefined behavior and may corrupt